 • Perform noninvasive vascular studies, including but not limited to:

-- Venous and arterial duplex examinations (upper and lower extremities)
+i.
+Venous and arterial duplex examinations (upper and lower extremities)

 • Anticipates surgeon/physician’s needs both in preparing for procedures and during procedure